 Knowledge of programming skills is a prerequisite.
 However, the particular language will depend on the requirements of the specific company.
 Among the skills employers will look for are:

-Knowledge of programming skills are a given if you want to get into software development.
+Knowledge of programming skills is a given if you want to get into software development.
 You'll need to be comfortable with web-based programs, as well as traditional programs like Java and Visual Basic.

 The key skills to play up when you're looking for a job as a software developer are as follows: